Are All Red Bird Cardinals?

 But what sets these birdies apart from cardinals is that they don’t have any crowns like cardinals.
 Plus, they aren’t as big as cardinals, though.

-08. Vermilion Flycatcher:
+08. Vermilion Flycatcher

 Vermilion flycatchers share some similarities with cardinals.
 As such, they have the same black eye mask and black wings as cardinals.